manufacturedba/django-typescript/README.md

 # Django Typescript

-Django Typescript generates types against your Django application models
+Django Typescript generates typings against your Django application models

-**Please note that this is a work in progress and is not yet ready for real use.**
+**Please note that this is a work in progress and is not yet ready for production.**

 ## Getting Started

+This package has only been tested against Django 5.1

 ### Getting It

-TODO: Publish package when ready for 0.1.0
+    $ pip install django-typescript

 ### Installing It